-The names in the databases of birth, death and marriage were taken from various printed sources we have at our disposal, including newspapers, parish bulletins and parish histories.
+The names in the databases of birth, death, marriage and divorce were taken from various printed sources we have at our disposal, including newspapers, parish bulletins and parish histories.
 THE DATA COLLECTIONS ARE NOT COMPLETE.
 They represent only what was able to be taken from these secondary printed sources.

 The Polish language newspaper which served the Detroit area, Dziennik Polski, was very inconsistent in its provision of birth, death and marriage information.
 In some years, there were only occasional paid death notices.
 In other years, there were frequent marriage announcements but no death and birth notices.
-For some years, notably 1912 and 1923, several months of the newspaper are missing.
+For some years, notably 1912 and 1923, several months of the newspaper are missing – and there is no birth information for 1928 or 1929.
 These lists should not in any way be considered comprehensive.
 They do, however, mirror what the newspaper carried for a given year.

 In many cases, first names were not given, merely initials.
 In other cases, names are spelled wrong because they were either typeset incorrectly or were spelled wrong on the original document from which they were extracted.

 The birth notices at times gave the name of the child.

 However, many list the name of the mother or father, not the baby.

 The names in the death index include lists of deaths published in the newspaper or parish bulletin and may or may not be the actual date of death.